13xpe/FinalProjectAircraftFleetManager/README.md

 <br>

 - After login in, the user will pass to the dashboard.
-This section will allow the user to navigate across all the app.
+This section will allow the user to navigate across the app.

 ![Dashboard](https://github.com/13xpe/FinalProjectAircraftFleetManager/assets/124820216/742d4c2f-f674-4e4c-8955-0ce216a8c9e3)